 In the 10th century there lived a Prophetess named Þórdís by the roots of the mountain Spákonufell.
-A folklore in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason tells us the story of Þórdís.
+Folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason tells us the story of Þórdís.

 Jón Árnason (1819-1888) was born not far from Skagaströnd at Hof.

 Þórdís regarded the mountain as her own and on that mountain, she wanted to die later on in life.
 She hiked up the mountain every day and there she combed her hair with a golden comb.
 From there is a good view of the surrounding areas